PreciseHammock/fscg/README.md

 # Prerequisites to run fscg

-The absolute bare minimum: Any word processor. fscg was developed in OpenOffice and is stored in the OpenDocument standard that is going strong since 2005.
+The absolute bare minimum: Any word processor. fscg was developed in LibreOffice and is stored in the OpenDocument standard that is going strong since 2005.

 100% compatibility has been verified with:
 * GoogleDocs (2024-08-12)